ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 The above configuration will work similarly to [`allowedContent: true`](/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-allowedContent) option from CKEditor 4.

+### Security

+The editor is set in a safely manner by default - to remove as much dangerous content as reasonably possible.
+When you set up the GHS to allow all elements and attributes, you expose the editor to a possibly malicious markup - whether it is a mistakenly copied code from risky website or purposely provided by a bad actor.
+It can affect the viewing and editing experience when rendered back to the user.

+As a general rule, not exclusive to GHS, there should always be a sanitization process present on the backend side of your application.
+Even the best filtering done on the browser side of your application can be mitigated and every network call can be manipulated thus bypassing front-end filtering.
+This can quickly become a security risk.

+To further prevent malicious code from being run it is highly recommended to set strict {@link builds/guides/integration/csp Content Security Policy} rules.

 ## Known issues

 It is possible to add support for arbitrary styles, classes and other attributes to existing CKEditor 5 features (such as paragraphs, headings, list items, etc.).